sflury/towrecan/README.md

 The towrecen code characterizes the scatter in data by quantifying the dispersion with respect to some fiducial value.
 There are two possible approaches which `towrecen` implements:
 + determine the (signed) minimal orthogonal distance between each datum and some reference function
 + determine the orthogonal distance which maximizes the variance with respect to the mean or median of the data The former involves root-finding to determine _where_ a function gets minimized.
+This approach is inherently model-dependent.
 The latter lends itself naturally to principal component analysis (PCA -- perhaps a foregone conclusion for the stats-oriented folks).
+This approach is model-independent.
+There are pros and cons to each approach, and it is up to the user to determine which method is more insightful/meaningful given their data.

+In the case of the explicity orthogonal distance method, if no model is provided, `towrecen` will produce a model by performing a simple matrix-algebra linear least squares fit.
+PCA can also optionally take a model instead of using its non-parametric approach of mean subtraction; however, this is not recommended.

 ## Example Usage
 ``` python